Joey Bart

 CPittsburgh Pirates

-Bart is out of the lineup for Wednesday's game against the Athletics.
+Bart (back) remains out of the lineup for Tuesday's contest against the Nationals.

 ANALYSIS